Skip to main content

 The goal of induction, the first part of treatment, is to get the number of leukemia cells to very low levels, putting the APL into remission.
 The most important drug in the initial treatment of APL is all-trans-retinoic acid (ATRA).
 This is usually combined with one of these:

 • Chemotherapy with an anthracycline drug (daunorubicin or idarubicin).
-For some people at high risk of APL coming back after treatment, the chemo drug cytarabine (ara-c) might be added as well.
+For some people at high risk of APL coming back after treatment, the chemo drug cytarabine (ara-C) might be added as well.

 • Chemotherapy (an anthracycline) plus ATO

-ATRA plus ATO is often the preferred treatment in people at lower risk of the leukemia coming back, as it tends to have fewer side effects.
-Chemo or gemtuzumab ozogamicin is more likely to be included in treatment if this risk is higher.
+ATRA plus ATO is the preferred treatment in people at lower risk of the leukemia coming back, as it tends to have fewer side effects.
+The remission rate with these 2 drugs alone is very high.

 Consolidation (post-remission therapy)